hellola/extend-shell/README.md

   The `sync` command writes all configuration to files that are loaded by zsh, tmux, sxhkd etc

 ## TODO
- - extend-client (extend-shell executable) is badly implemented, should be doing the command handling on the client side and sending a structured command to the websocket instead of it being purely a command forwarder..
+ - make window manager renderer configurable
  - hammerspoon renderer, chorded: http://www.hammerspoon.org/docs/hs.hotkey.modal.html
  - autohotkey renderer with chords, not sure how to do that
  - make key bindings in a category shareable / installable, for example standard git related commands
  - add descriptions to storable commands
+ - extend-client (extend-shell executable) is badly implemented, should be doing the command handling on the client side and sending a structured command to the websocket instead of it being purely a command forwarder..
  - Model installed applications and multiple os paths to install them:
    - chocolatey for windows
    - brew for mac